RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ### Read down sampling

 A number of programs are available to down-sample reads for onward analysis.
-A commonly used tool to downsample reads is [Filtlong](https://github.com/rrwick/Filtlong/blob/main/README.md) [FastqSample](https://canu.readthedocs.io/en/stable/commands/fastqSample.html), a tool within the [Canu](https://canu.readthedocs.io/en/stable/quick-start.html) assembler Version 2.1 which has now been depreciated in Canu v2.2.
+A commonly used tool to downsample reads is [Filtlong](https://github.com/rrwick/Filtlong/blob/main/README.md).
+[FastqSample](https://canu.readthedocs.io/en/stable/commands/fastqSample.html) is another tool to down sample reads that is contained within the [Canu](https://canu.readthedocs.io/en/stable/quick-start.html) assembler Version 2.1.
+This tool has now been depreciated in Canu v2.2.

-Try and resample 1,500 reads or 10000000 bp  no shorter than 1000bp using Filtlong and / or FastqSample.
+Try and resample 10000000 bp  no shorter than 1000bp using Filtlong and / or FastqSample.

 ### Code Example